treno-solutions/web3-open-risk-framework/owners.md

 ## 🛰 `OPERATOR`

 **Scope:**
-Risk monitoring platforms and analytics services (e.g. Treno, TokenLogic).
+Risk monitoring platforms and analytics services (e.g. TokenLogic).

 **Responsibility:**
 Not directly responsible for the risk itself, but they provide the **visibility** required to act on it.
 They contextualize, categorize, and escalate.